Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 • This is interesting as the interconnect cable for the simulator does not always share the same connection as the load cell.
 If the system is not 6-wire, meticulous care will need to be made to ensure the same gauge wire and length is used for the simulator to meter connection as that of the load cell.
 Note 15 goes into more detail, and Morehouse has an article explaining why 4-wire systems are not ideal.
 That article can be found here.

-Appendix X2 details all the steps necessary to determine the uncertainty.
+Appendix X2 details steps necessary to start to determine the uncertainty and recommendations for calibrating the meter for substitution.
 Morehouse fully supports ASTM E74 and feels the membership is incredible.
-For under $ 100.00, one can join and get access to a catalog of standards.
+For around $100.00, one can join and get access to a catalog of standards.
 This author's opinion is that this is one of the best deals in the industry.
 Signing up is simply at astm.org.
-The committee for standards such as ASTM E74, ASTM E2428, ASTM E10, ASTM E18, and ASTM E4 is the E-28 committee.
+The E-28 committee is responsible for standards such as ASTM E74, ASTM E2428, ASTM E10, ASTM E18, and ASTM E4.

 Summary of Top Requirements for Load Cell Simulator Calibration Needed for Meter Substitution